newtonhonk/dosMarkable/README.md

   - Upload
 2) Copy dosMarkable.bat where ever you want.
 Maybe in dosMarkable folder.
 3) Create a Alias for the dosMarkable.bat (if you like)
+4) Add the programm path (step 1) to the setting in the dosMarkable.bat
+- SET _workfolder=c:/Users/Username/Programs/dosMarkable